 As well as affecting your appearance and self-esteem, orthodontic problems can also affect your oral health and general health.
 This can happen if it's more difficult to brush and floss your teeth, harder to eat, or if your teeth or jaw are at greater risk of injury.

-Your dentist can discuss the treatment options that are suitable for your situation, or they may refer you to a qualified orthodontist.
+Your dentist can discuss the treatment options that are suitable for your situation.

 Orthodontic braces are brackets fixed to the teeth supported by wires and bands.
 Although usually associated with teenagers, many adults now wear braces too, thanks to the development of more discreet options.